Suzan-Lori Parks’ Pulitzer Prize-winning tragedy Topdog/Underdog is one of the most powerful dramas in the American theater.

 This production stars real-life brothers Brandon J. Dirden (The Greene Space’s Their Eyes Were Watching God: A Radio Drama, August Wilson’s Jitney at Two River, Broadway’s Clybourne Park) as Lincoln, and Jason Dirden (2010 Broadway revival of August Wilson’s Fences) as Booth.

-We will be joined in The Greene Space by Pulitzer Prize-winning writer, Suzan-Lori Parks and Brandon and Jason Dirden, and artistic director of Two River Theater, John Dias for an Inside Look at this production.
-Hosted by WQXR's Elliott Forrest.
+Pulitzer Prize-winning writer, Suzan-Lori Parks was joined in The Greene Space by and Brandon and Jason Dirden, and artistic director of Two River Theater, John Dias for an Inside Look at this production.
+The event was hosted by WQXR’s Elliott Forrest.